tess-snyk/snyk-azure-workshop/README.md

 5. Links to CWE, CVE and CVSS Score
 6. Plus more ...

+Navigate to Snyk Settings and enable Snyk Code if it is not enabled already.

+Navigate back to the Azure Repos Integration Settings page.
+Enable PR Checks for Snyk Open Source and for Snyk Code.
+Enable Manual Fix PRs.

+**Step 3 'Stop the Bleeding'**

+The first thing many organisations do when they start to use Snyk is monitor to capture a baseline of existing issues.
+The next step is to stop new issues from being introduced.

+To complete this step, you will need to install git if you have not already done so. https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

+Once you have Git installed locally, clone the repository that you set up in Step 1.
+You can follow the steps under "Get the clone URL of an Azure Repos Git repo": https://docs.microsoft.com/en-us/azure/devops/repos/git/clone?view=azure-devops&tabs=visual-studio-2019

+Find the folder on your local filesystem and copy the xx file, name it xxv2.

+Upload the file into your repository and select 'Create a Pull Request' when prompted.

+On the Pull Request page note the PR Check in place.
+Snyk is detecting any new vulnerabilities introduced by the PR.
+The code PR check should fail as we copied over a proprietary code issue when adding xxv2.
+The Open Source Security and License checks should pass even though there are issues in the repository because no new issues of this kind were added in the PR.

+**Step 4 Sec and Dev Collaboration**

 Not only is Snyk able to clearly identify the vulnerable library but if it can be fixed we will provide the ability to create a Pull Request to actually fix the issue.

-* Go ahead and click onm "**Fix this vulnerable**" to see how Snyk creates a PR directly on the Azure Repo repository we imported
+* Go ahead and click on "**Fix this vulnerable**" to see how Snyk creates a PR directly on the Azure Repo repository we imported

 Here is what a PR on Azure Repos would look like if you upgraded "**Halibut from 4.4.4 to 4.4.7**"

 ![alt tag](https://i.ibb.co/yg06NBL/snyk-azure-workshop-9.png)

 ## Lab 2: Secure as you Code - IDE